hypre-space/hypre/src/docs/usr-manual/solvers-ilu.rst

 ILU as Smoother for BoomerAMG
 ------------------------------------------------------------------------------

-The following functions can be used to configure hypre-ILU as a smoother to BoomerAMG:
+The following functions can be used to configure ILU as a smoother to BoomerAMG:

 .. code-block:: c